tools4j/decimal4j/README.md

 Circumference with 5m radius is larger than 31.41m
 ```

+More examples can be found in the [wiki](https://github.com/tools4j/decimal4j/wiki/Examples).

 #### Maven
 decimal4j has not been released yet.
 The current snapshot version can be referenced as follows:
 ```xml